 \subsection{Acknowledgements}

+We would like to thank the referee for the thorough and careful reading of the article, as well as for the many useful suggestions.
 This project gained significant momentum during the INdAM workshop "Moduli of K-stable varieties"; we thank INdAM for the organizational and financial support.
-We thank Harold Blum, Ruadha\'i Dervan, Mattias Jonsson and Chenyang Xu for the many useful conversations and comments.
+We thank Harold Blum, Ruadha\'i Dervan, Mattias Jonsson, Quentin Posva, Chenyang Xu and Maciej Zdanowicz for the many useful conversations and comments.
 The work of the second author was partially supported by the Swiss National Science Foundation grant \#200021/169639.